Wednesday, 24 September 2008

 We arrived at this crime scene at the Yala National Park during the photography tour that I guided last month.
 The cold look of the murderer, the bloody scene and eiry silence; we could just about connect the dots.
 Was it as bad as it seems?

-The reddish hue in the water was painted by floral elements of a nearby tree – Tamarind Tamarindus indica.
-Our prime suspect; the Lesser Adjutant, although has a criminal record of preying on unsuspecting birds, reptiles and small mammals, was innocent at this particular occasion.
+The reddish hue in the water was painted by floral elements falling on it from nearby tree—Tamarind Tamarindus indica.
+Our prime suspect, the Lesser Adjutant, although has a criminal record of preying on unsuspecting birds, reptiles and small mammals, was innocent at this particular occasion.

 Lesser Adjutant is a member of the Stork family and in Sri Lanka, it is mainly found in the dry zone where it is considered a scarce breeding resident.
 Its bare head almost like that of a vulture is an adaptation to deal with carrion, which account for its severe appearance deficits.